mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Databases/index.md

 ## Settings > Hosts > Databases

-The Database tab shows which databases are associated with your host.
-You can associate individual tables with a host.
+The Database tab indicates which databases are associated with each host.
+You can associate individual databases or tables with a host.
+Disabled checkmarks flag databases and tables that are mapped to a host via an Extra.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Hosts/Databases/Databases.png)